-In this post, life coach, Brooks Range Backpacking - Prime graduate, and future NOLS parent Shelli Johnson talks about how the wilderness creates opportunities to develop resilience for everyday leaders.
+In this post, life coach, Brooks Range Backpacking - Adult graduate, and future NOLS parent Shelli Johnson talks about how the wilderness creates opportunities to develop resilience for everyday leaders.
 You can read her other post on the NOLS Blog, A Leader and Parent Reflects on Her Brooks Range Course.

 Why do the outdoors work well as a place to develop leadership?